Michael A. Levin

 Excel remains a powerful software.
 However, most people do not expect you to know every subcommand.
 This page offers tips and suggestions related to Excel.

 This document provides formulae for accounting functions.
-This document gives example code related to IF, Search, and Range functions.
+This document provides example code for the IF, Search, and Range functions.
 Plus, it incorporates good CRAP design.

 I have created several videos that contain step-by-step instructions for using Excel to conduct the following analyses: